Kenya profile - Media

 Kenya has a diverse media scene, supported by a sizable middle class that sustains a substantial advertising market.

 A handful of major players dominates the industry.
-One of them, Nation Media Group, has extended its operations to neighbouring countries.
+One of them, Nation Media Group, also operates in neighbouring countries.

 The state-run Kenya Broadcasting Corporation (KBC) is funded from advertising revenue and a government-provided budget.

-The main satellite pay-TV platforms are South Africa's MultiChoice and its Kenyan rival Wananchi Group, which operates Zuku TV.
+The main satellite pay-TV platforms are South Africa's DStv, Kenyan-owned Zuku TV and Chinese-owned StarTimes.

-Entertainment, music and phone-ins dominate the vibrant radio scene, which includes Islamic stations and those broadcasting in local languages.
-Radio remains the main medium in rural areas, where most Kenyans live.
+Entertainment, music and phone-ins dominate the lively radio scene, which includes Islamic stations and those broadcasting in local languages.
+Radio is a key medium in rural areas, where most Kenyans live.

 Full-time FM relays of the BBC World Service are on the air in Nairobi (93.9), Mombasa (93.9) and Kisumu (88.1).